tersesystems/echopraxia-plusscala/README.md

 ## Automatic Type Class Derivation

+Mapping individual case classes and value objects can get repetitive, so there's a shortcut you can use: [type class derivation](https://blog.kaizen-solutions.io/2020/typeclass-derivation-with-magnolia/).

 You can incorporate automatic type class derivation by adding the `AutoDerivation` or `SemiAutoDerivation` trait.
 This trait will set up fields and values in case classes and sealed traits appropriately, using [Magnolia](https://github.com/softwaremill/magnolia/tree/scala2).

-Automatic derivation applies to all case classes, while semi-automatic derivation requires the type class instance to be derived explicitly.
-The example hopefully explains the difference:
+Automatic derivation applies to all case classes, while semi-automatic derivation requires the type class instance to be derived explicitly:

 ```scala
 import com.tersesystems.echopraxia.plusscala.api._